apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

             /type "deny"
         }

 at the end of the `/rules` section.
+This way, dynamic components will not be cached by the Dispatcher.
+This step may not be necessary if you're using SDI to optimize the caching of static components.

 ## Enabling TTL in dispatcher 4.1.11+
-In order to enable TTL on Apache with dispatcher just add:
+In order to enable TTL on Apache with the Dispatcher just add:

 	/enableTTL "1"

-to your dispatcher configuration.
+to your Dispatcher configuration.

 ## Enabling ESI in Varnish

+Edge Side Includes can be used as an alternative to SSI.
+ESI tags can be processed by Varnish.
-Just add following lines at the beginning of the `vcl_fetch` section in `/etc/varnish/default.vcl` file:
+In order to configure Varnish to work with SDI, add following lines at the beginning of the `vcl_fetch` section in your `/etc/varnish/default.vcl` file:

         if(req.url ~ "\.nocache.html") {
             set beresp.ttl = 0s;